triton-inference-server/server/docs/customization_guide/deploy.md

 ### 3. Restrict or Disable Access to Protocols and APIs

-The pre-built Triton Inference Server application enables a full set of features including health checks, server metadata, inference apis, shared memory apis, model and model repository configuration, statistics, tracing and logging.
+The pre-built Triton Inference Serrver application enables a full set of features including health checks, server metadata, inference apis, shared memory apis, model and model repository configuration, statistics, tracing and logging.
 Care should be taken to only expose